wild-devops/pwshake/doc/config.md

       --list of --options that --doesnt feet ^
       --to single_line
   ```
-  Contains definition of composed and interdependent tasks that will be performed by **PWSHAKE** engine by executing `steps:` defined as `tasks:` items.
+  Contains definition of composed and interdependent tasks that will be performed by **PWSHAKE** engine by executing `steps:` which are defined as `tasks:` items.

   [See more about `tasks:`](/doc/tasks.md)